datanav/docs/technical/wave-wave.rst

 -------------------------------------
 Before any synchronization can take place, a link between a Wave Customer and a Wave Customer person must be established.

-A new Wave Customer person will be created from a Wave Customer if it is connected to a Wave Vendor that is synchronized into Wave.
+A new Wave Customer person will be created from a Wave Customer if it is connected to a Wave Vendor, Invoice, Business, or Customer that is synchronized into Wave.

 Once a link between a Wave Customer and a Wave Customer person is established, it will keep in sync between the two systems, regardless of where it is edited.